awsdocs/amazon-api-gateway-developer-guide/doc_source/how-to-use-postman-to-call-api.md

-# Use Postman to Call an API<a name="how-to-use-postman-to-call-api"></a>
+# Use Postman to Call a REST API<a name="how-to-use-postman-to-call-api"></a>

-The [Postman](http://www.getpostman.com) app is a convenient tool to test an API in API Gateway\.
+The [Postman](http://www.getpostman.com) app is a convenient tool to test a REST API in API Gateway\.
 The following instructions walk you through the essential steps of using the Postman app to call an API\.
 For more information, see the Postman [help](https://www.getpostman.com/docs/)\.

 1. Launch Postman\.